-Nu Vela Vein Center, a modern laser and vein center located in Porter Ranch, San Fernando Valley, offers the most advanced varicose vein treatments that are currently available in the Los Angeles area.
-All vein treatments provided by the Center involve office-based, technologically advanced, minimally invasive procedures.
+Nu Vela is a modern laser and vein treatment center located in Porter Ranch, San Fernando Valley, Los Angeles.
+The center offers the most advanced vein treatment procedures that are currently available in the Los Angeles area.
+All treatments provided by the vein center involve office-based, technologically advanced, minimally invasive procedures.

-Veins that can be treated at the Nu Vela Vein Center include visible and often unsightly veins that appear on the chest, face, hands, and arms, and troublesome leg veins; namely, saphenous and perforator veins, varicose veins, reticular veins (blue veins), and spider veins.
+Veins that can be treated at our vein treatment center include visible and often unsightly veins that appear on the chest, face, hands, arms, and troublesome leg veins; namely, saphenous and perforator veins, varicose veins, reticular veins (blue veins), and spider veins.

 Whether you have pesky visible veins or leg pain associated with varicose veins, Dr. Raffi Dishakjian, M.D., a highly skilled vein surgeon, will be delighted to assist you and offer his advice and suggestions.
-Dr. Dishakjian will work with you to create the best personalized vein treatment plan that fits your condition and meets your expectations.
+Dr. Dishakjian will work with you to create a personalized treatment plan that fits your condition and meets your expectations.

-At Nu Vela Vein Center, we take pride that we are equipped with cutting-edge, state-of the-art vein treatment technologies and lasers that can deliver excellent treatment results with minimum pain, and no scarring.
-Dr. Dishakjian, the phlebologist at the center, is qualified to offer an extensive variety of vein treatments to meet the individual needs of the patient.
-The minimally invasive vein treatments provided by our vein center include:
+Dr. Dishakjian, the phlebologist at the center, is qualified to offer an extensive variety of treatments to meet the individual needs of the patient.
+The minimally invasive treatments provided by our vein center include:

-- Sclerotherapy for spider and reticular vein removal
+- Sclerotherapy for reticular and spider vein removal

-- Venefit™ or Endovenous Laser Treatment (EVLT) for leg varicose vein treatment
+- Venefit™ or Endovenous Laser Treatment (EVLT) for varicose vein treatment

-- Foam sclerotherapy for superficial leg varicose veins elimination
+- Foam sclerotherapy for small superficial leg varicose veins elimination

-- Microphlebectomy for removing bulging leg veins of the leg and foot
+- Microphlebectomy for removing the very superficial veins

 - Laser vein removal for eliminating chest and facial veins

 The descriptions given below are very brief.
-The details of each of the procedures and their range of applications are available in the relevant pages of our website.
+Procedure details and their range of applications are available in the relevant pages of our website.

-Sclerotherapy is the standard treatment for spider veins, reticular veins (small blue veins), and superficial small varicose veins that usually appear on the leg, but may also appear on other parts of the body, such as the chest and the hands.
+Sclerotherapy is the standard treatment for spider veins, reticular veins (small blue veins), and superficial small varicose veins.
+These veins usually appear on the leg, but may also appear on the face, chest and the hands.

-SCLEROTHERAPY INJECTIONS FOR SPIDER AND SMALL BLUE VEINS
+SPIDER AND SMALL BLUE VEINS TREATED WITH SCLEROTHERAPY

 *Individual results may vary.

-Besides noticeable cosmetic benefits, sclerotherapy of leg veins may also remedy the bothersome symptoms associated with spider veins, including aching, burning and night cramps of the legs.
-For more about the procedure and FAQs, please go to sclerotherapy and spider vein removal or sclerotherapy FAQ.
+Besides noticeable cosmetic benefits, sclerotherapy of leg veins may also remedy the bothersome symptoms associated with spider veins.
+These include aching or burning legs, and night leg cramps.
+For more about the procedure and FAQs, please go to sclerotherapy Los Angeles or sclerotherapy FAQ.